 Weighted Average Rank, 01/03/2020 = 201,000/20,500 = 9.804

 Remember: the average rank for both of these days was 6, which created no cause for concern.
-After all, nothing dropped, and nothing increased, so there was the false notion that all was the same.
+After all, nothing dropped, and nothing increased, so there was the false notion that nothing had changed.

-When you take search volume into account, however, you’ll see insights that aren’t available to you with just average rank.
+When you take the weighting factor of search volume into account, however, you’ll see insights that aren’t available to you with just average rank.

 The average rank position had a drop of 7.6 positions on the SERP.

-Seeing this information isn’t a joy, but you can now analyze further and act on the information accordingly – information you’re really only privy to if you analyze weighted average rank.
+As an SEO, seeing this data isn’t fun, but you can now analyze further and act on the information accordingly – information you’re only privy to if you analyze weighted average rank.

-As we’ve seen with the math, weighted average rank is a better metric to follow when compared to average rank.
+As proven by the calculations above, weighted average rank is a much better metric to follow when compared to average rank.

-By not taking into account search volume, average rank is not presenting an accurate representation of your rankings based on keyword importance – and when you work in a data-driven field like SEO, why would you settle for less?
+By not taking into account search volume, average rank doesn't present an accurate representation of your rankings based on keyword importance.
+As a result, you could completely miss hugely impactful ranking changes for your most valuable keywords.

-But with enterprise websites, manually calculating average ranks is just not an option – it takes up too much time that could be used to actually execute your strategy, instead of just forming it in the first place.
+But with enterprise websites, manually calculating average ranks is just not an option – it takes up too much time.
+Time that could be used to actually execute your strategy instead of just forming it in the first place.

-It allows you to compare two SEO metrics, so let’s see how average rank versus weighted average rank leads to different analytics for tracked keywords over a period of time.
+So let’s see how average rank versus weighted average rank leads to different analytics for tracked keywords over time.